-For ultra violet blocking lenses, blue blocking lenses and tinted lenses, there is insufficient evidence in the peer reviewed literature to support improved health outcomes, except for conditions stated in B.3.
-For other indications, these add-ons are generally considered lifestyle or cosmetic in nature.
+For ultraviolet blocking lenses, blue blocking lenses and tinted lenses, there is insufficient evidence in the peer reviewed literature to support improved health outcomes, except for conditions stated above.
+For other indications, these add-ons are considered lifestyle or cosmetic in nature.